In the Air (The Handsome Family album)

-In The Air is the fifth album released by American band The Handsome Family.
+In The Air is the fifth album released by the American band the Handsome Family.
 It was released in 2000 by Carrot Top Records (North America) / Loose Music (Europe) and comes as an enhanced audio CD with an additional video for the song "Amelia Earhart vs. The Dancing Bear," from Milk and Scissors (directed by Bill Ward).

+Los Angeles Times critic Randall Roberts praised the "tender urgency" and "morbid wit" of the song "So Much Wine”, calling it "a little pearl of destruction" and "the perfect introduction to the Family’s world."

 Track listing

 All music by Brett Sparks, all lyrics by Rennie Sparks.